 In those periods where there is a surplus of power that makes storage theoretically desirable, the idea is obviously to supply that power from solar panels.
 As mentioned, hundreds of thousands of panels would be needed just for a single recharging.
 They’d need millions of square meters of panels, plus seven more battery packs, to make solar-charged batteries anything close to a replacement for the old Moss Landing gas-fired generator.

-Unlike the hundreds of thousands of panels in the second figure, many if not most of the panels to charge the Moss Landing battery pack would actually be mounted on the roofs of high-priced urban and suburban homes.
-This would drive down their collective capacity factor, and drive up the per-kilowatt-hour price they would have to fetch in order to make the proposition worthwhile for the owners of the rooftops.
+Unlike the hundreds of thousands of panels in the second figure, which to repeat are equipped with sun tracking technology and are of the theoretically highest efficiency, many if not most of the panels to charge the Moss Landing battery pack would actually be mounted on the roofs of high-priced urban and suburban homes.
+This would drive down their collective capacity factor, and thereby drive up the per-kilowatt-hour price they would have to fetch in order to make the proposition worthwhile for the owners of the rooftops.

 This would be an expensive proposition both because of difficulty of installation and the value of the installation platform.